susanlynn-books/zomoeba/books.md

 centered on Ivy Place in southern New Jersey, a new generation is coming of age—children born in the wake of Zomoeba and the cure.</P>

-<p>Some of them, quietly labeled **Cognos**, aren’t quite like the others.
-Cade Stockton and other Cognos children show
-heightened pattern recognition, strange neurological sensitivity, and the ability to “resonate” with one another in ways science can’t yet explain.
-While their families try to protect them, governments, corporations, and religious leaders argue over what they represent: a threat, a miracle, or the first step in a new branch of humanity.</P>
+<p>Some of them—formally classified by scientists as Homo zomoebis but known everywhere else simply as Cognos—aren’t quite like the others.
+Cade Stockton and other Cognos children show heightened pattern recognition, unusual neurological sensitivity, and the ability to “resonate” with one another in ways science can’t yet explain.
+While their families try to protect them, governments, corporations, and religious leaders argue over what they represent: a threat, a miracle, or the first step in a new branch of humanity.</p>

 <p>As anti-Cognos rhetoric spreads and registration laws tighten, secret research programs and corporate interests move
 in the shadows, determined to weaponize what Zomoeba and its cure have created.
 Cade, Dante, Rose, and their allies